A-Rosa Mia

-The A-Rosa Mia (registered ship name: A'Rosa Mia) is a German river cruise ship, cruising on the Danube river.
+A-Rosa Mia (registered ship name: A'Rosa Mia) is a German river cruise ship, cruising on the Danube river.
 The ship was built by Neptun Werft GmbH at their shipyard in Warnemünde, Germany, and entered service in April 2003.
 Her sister ships are A-Rosa Bella, A-Rosa Donna and A-Rosa Riva.
 Her home port is currently Rostock.

 Features

 The ship has two restaurants, two lounges and two bars, Finnish sauna, biosauna and resting area.